jinhojsk515/ldmol/README.md

 # LDMol

-GitHub repository for LDMol, a latent text-to-molecule diffusion model.
+Official GitHub repository for LDMol, a latent text-to-molecule diffusion model.
 The details can be found in the following paper:

 *LDMol: Text-Conditioned Molecule Diffusion Model Leveraging Chemically Informative Latent Space. ([arxiv 2024](https://arxiv.org/abs/2405.17829))*